olivhoenen/imas-data-dictionary/CONTRIBUTING.md

 dependencies, permalink to the wrongly defined quantify);
 3. apply relevant labels to the issue.

-## You want to make some change to the code
+## You want to make some change to the code, or to the schemas
 1. use the [issue search](https://github.com/iterorganization/IMAS-Data-Dictionary/issues)
 to check if someone already proposed a similar idea/change;
-2. if not, create a **new issue** to describe what you intend to work on;
+2. if not, create a **new issue** to describe what you intend to work on, please take backward compatibility into consideration;
 3. wait until some kind of consensus is reached about your idea being relevant;
 4. fork the repository to your own Github profile and create your own feature branch off of the latest develop commit.
 Make sure to regularly sync your branch